U.S. Raid on Rabaul Demoralizing to Japs

 Seven aging U.S. Army A-24 dive bombers nosed neatly down into formation on the north side of New Guinea's Owen Stanley Range to break out of the heavy clouds.
-Ahead of them sparkled the blue-green waters of the Solomon Sea, while unseen in the dense jungle below determined Australian Diggers fought for survival.
+Ahead of them sparkled the blue-green waters of the Solomon Sea, while unseen in the dense jungle below, determined Australian Diggers fought for survival.

 From his position as flight leader, Captain Floyd Buck Rogers scanned the clearing skies for any sign of the American P-39s that had been tasked with covering his seven strafer/bombers on today's mission.
 Somehow, in the clouds that covered the high mountains that split the Papuan peninsula, Major Tommy Lynch's fighter escort had become separated from the A-24 flight.
 It was time to make a critical decision.

-Captain Rogers was commander of the 8th Squadron of the 3d Bombardment Group, and had been well briefed on his target.
+Captain Rogers was commander of the 8th Squadron of the 3d Bombardment Group and had been well briefed on his target.
 A Japanese convoy had been sighted moving towards Buna to reinforce the enemy garrison that was already dealing death to the valiant but battle-weary Australian forces.
 To prevent these additional Japanese infantrymen from landing, Rogers had been ordered to take his eight A-24s, the last serviceable such aircraft in New Guinea, to intercept the convoy.

 One of the eight had been forced to return home shortly after take-off, leaving only seven dive bombers to rendezvous with their fighter escort from the 35th Squadron.
 It was not unusual.
 The few American aircraft still flying in the Southwest Pacific were all showing the strain of relentless days of combat against an overwhelming and well-supplied enemy air force.
-Battle-damage alone made it all too common for any flight to be quickly pared down, more as a result of equipment failure than as a result of enemy combat.
+Battle damage alone made it all too common for any flight to be quickly pared-down, more as a result of equipment failure than as a result of enemy combat.
 Matters were even worse for the men who flew A-24s.

-The A-24 Dauntless was the Army Air Force's version of the Navy's SBD (Slow but Deadly), a dive bomber with lethal capabilities but a very slow air speed and limited range.
+The A-24 Dauntless was the Army Air Force's version of the Navy's SBD (Slow but Deadly), a dive bomber with lethal capabilities but a very slow airspeed and limited range.
 The Dauntless was lightly armed and carried a two-man crew: pilot and gunner, the latter defending his aircraft by manning a 30-caliber machine gun from a standing position behind the pilot.

 Originally developed as a counterpart to Germany's Stuka dive-bombers for service in Europe, ironically 54 of the initial 78 A-24s were sent to fight Japanese shipping in the Pacific instead.
 By the summer of 1942 the slow-moving, lightly armed, 2-man dive bombers were both obsolete and nearly extinct.

-Without protective fighter cover Captain Roger's formation would be at the mercy of enemy Zeros.
+Without protective fighter cover, Captain Roger's formation would be at the mercy of enemy Zeros.
 The squadron commander had every reason, and every right, to abort and return to Port Moresby for the sake of the thirteen men flying with him.
-When weighed against the cost for the men in the jungle below him if the enemy troop convoy proceed unmolested, it presented the veteran officer with a difficult decision.
+When weighed against the cost for the men in the jungle below him if the enemy troop convoy proceeds unmolested, it presented the veteran officer with a difficult decision.
 Such is the burden of command.

 In the distance fifty miles from Buna, small blotches came into focus across the swells of the Solomon Sea.
-The enemy convoy, target for the mission, quickly morphed from a distant speck on the water into a distinguishable convoy of six troop transports and two escorting warships.
+The enemy convoy, the target for the mission, quickly morphed from a distant speck on the water into a distinguishable convoy of six troop transports and two escorting warships.
 Captain Rogers made his decision and wagged his wings to signal his following pilots to prepare for battle.